DerDreschner/thinkpad_acpi-dual-fan-patch/README.md

 # Change whitelisted ThinkPads for dual fan mode
 The thinkpad_acpi kernel module doesn't allow every ThinkPad with dual fans to control them seperatly.
-Only some whitelisted models are allowed for compatbility reasons.
+Only some whitelisted models are allowed for compatibility reasons.

 This dmks module manipulates the list to include multiple newer ThinkPad models.